TerribleDev/TurboLinks.Net/Readme.md

 This provides middlewear to add support for turbolinks.

 Simply install the [nuget package](https://www.nuget.org/packages/TurboLinks.Net/) (`TurboLinks.Net`) add `app.UseTurboLinks();`to Startup.cs and a build of the JavaScript turbolinks file to your layout.cshtml file (one can be found in the wwwroot/js dir of the example project).
-Consider adding turbolinks after your static files module
+Consider adding turbolinks after your static files module.
+You can see an example in `src/TurboLinks.Net.Example`

 ## Why use turbolinks?